AElfProject/AElf/docs/resources/smart-contract-apis/association.md

 - **maximal abstention threshold**: he new value for the maximal abstention threshold.
 - **minimal vote threshold**: the new value for the minimal vote threshold.

-After a successful execution, a **OrganizationThresholdChanged** event log can be found in the transaction result.
+After a successful execution, an **OrganizationThresholdChanged** event log can be found in the transaction result.

 **OrganizationThresholdChanged**:
 - **organization_address**: the organization address.